Maxime-Jauroyon/Univ-Ghostlab/README.md

 #### Launch Client

 - Run `./gradlew run` to run the Java version of the client.
-- Run with options `./java/gradlew run --args="<option> <argument> ..."` to run the Java version of the client with arguments (see all type of argument in `./java/ghostlab/Main.java`).
+- Alternatively, run with options `./java/gradlew run --args="<option> <argument> ..."` to run the Java version of the client with arguments
+  (see all type of argument in `./java/ghostlab/Main.java`).

 ## Dependencies